landmaster135/TestGAS/README.md

 ## Import

-You can import this library by this script ID.
+You can import this library with this script ID.

 ```
 1CRjWWWYfjD7WzPl43RB1BiD7XDLJmR03eEpXr2LMh75yAq5qMlczOIfm